AcademySoftwareFoundation/opencue.io/content/docs/Concepts/cue3-case-study.md

     *   Some SSD for caching
 *   Connected to the database server over NFS

-The current dataset occupies approximately 1.2 TB (Including historical data)
+The current dataset occupies approximately 1.2 TB, including historical data.

 ## See also